 PREPARING YOUR ENTRIES

-A panel of judges made up of public relations professionals from another chapter will review entries and select winners.
+A panel of judges made up of public relations professionals from The Phoenix Chapter will review entries and select winners.
 Judges may only present one Best in Maryland award and up to two other entries for an Award of Excellence in each category.
 Judges reserve the right to not select an award in a given category.
 Judges also reserve the right to re-categorize materials.
 The decisions of the judges are final.
-Finalists will be notified in October and winners announced at the Best In Maryland Virtual Gala in December (date TBA)
+Finalists will be notified in October and winners announced at the Best In Maryland Virtual Gala on Thursday, December 9, 2021.

 Note: We cannot stress enough how important it is to address each criteria listed below.
 Entries that do not provide sufficient details will receive low scores or be disqualified.
 This includes keeping your initial summary for each campaign or component entry to no more than 2 pages (and yes, entries have been disqualified in the past for summaries over 2 pages!).